mdn/mdn/ADRs/008-yari-repo-file-organization.md

 ### Decision

-We prepose the following **initial** priniciples for the file organization/content of MDN documents within the Yari repo:
+We propose the following **initial** principles for the file organization/content of MDN documents within the Yari repo:

 1. The documents will be stored hierarchically under a common root folder called **_content_**.